dschu012/data2mpq/README.md

-The goal here is to basically build your TXT files into BINs and the build your Patch_D2.mpq from that without ever having to launch the game.
+The goal here is to basically build your TXT files into BINs and then build your Patch_D2.mpq from that without ever having to launch the game.

 Step 1, works.